Weston-super-Mare: Climate

 Along with the rest of South West England, Weston has a temperate climate which is generally wetter and milder than the rest of the country.
 The annual mean temperature is approximately 11 °C. Seasonal temperature variation is less extreme than most of the United Kingdom because of the adjacent sea temperatures.
 The summer months of July and August are the warmest with mean daily maxima of approximately 22 °C. In winter mean minimum temperatures of 2–3 °C are common.
 In the summer the Azores high pressure affects the south-west of England, however convective cloud sometimes forms inland, reducing the number of hours of sunshine.
 Annual sunshine rates are slightly less than the regional average of 1,600 hours.
 In December 1998 there were 20 days without sun recorded at Yeovilton.
 Most of the rainfall in the south-west is caused by Atlantic depressions or by convection.
 Most of the rainfall in autumn and winter is caused by the Atlantic depressions, which is when they are most active.
 In summer, a large proportion of the rainfall is caused by sun heating the ground leading to convection and to showers and thunderstorms.
 Average rainfall is around 900 mm.
 About 8–15 days of snowfall is typical.
 November to March have the highest mean wind speeds, and June to August have the lightest winds.
 The predominant wind direction is from the south-west.

 Demography

-According to the United Kingdom Census 2011, the population of Weston-super-Mare is 76,143.
-This makes it the largest settlement in North Somerset, which has a total population of 188,564.
-20.1% of the town's population are aged 65 or over, compared with the national average of 16.5%.
-By 2017 the population was estimated at 88,000.

-96.5% of the population are white, compared with 86% nationally.

-In 1831 the town population was 1,310, and in 1801 just 138.
-In 2001, the town comprised 34,441 households, while in 1829 it comprised just 250.
-The vast majority (96.5%) of the population described themselves as white in the 2011 census.
-58.2% are Christian, with 32.4% describing themselves as having no religion.
-No other religious groups achieved as much as 0.5%.
+The population of Weston-super-Mare is 82,418 according to the United Kingdom Census 2021.
+17,602 (21%) are aged over 65.
+73,147 (89%) were born in the United Kingdom and 77,951 (95%) declare themselves as white.

+In 1831 the town's population was 1,310.
+The town had approximately 36,900 households in 2021 but in 1801 there were just 138 while in 1829 there were 250.